jacers/jacers/README.md

 **University of Oklahoma Food Pantry**
 _Norman, Oklahoma_
 _2023 - Present_
-Collaborated with other volunteers by filling incoming orders, organizing the pantry, and sorting donated goods
+Assisted with other volunteers by filling incoming orders, organizing the pantry, and sorting donated goods

 **Embrace Church**
 _Sioux Falls, South Dakota_